Buying a House With Low-Income Home Buying Programs

 Department of Veterans Affairs-backed VA loans provide military home buyers with a number of advantages.

-• No down payment requirement.
-You can finance 100% of the purchase price.
-You can also refinance 100% of your home’s value using a VA loan
+• You can finance 100% of the purchase price with no down payment requirement.
+You can also refinance 100% of your home’s value using a VA loan.

-• No mortgage insurance.
-But you will pay a one-time VA Funding Fee.
+• There is no mortgage insurance, but you will pay a one-time VA Funding Fee.
 You can wrap it into the loan amount.

-• No minimum credit score.
-Although lenders are allowed to add their own minimums.
+• There is no minimum credit score, although lenders are allowed to add their own minimums.
 Those that do often require a FICO score of at least 580 to 620.

 If you’re a veteran, active-duty service member, or surviving spouse, the VA mortgage program should be your first stop.